appbaseio/reactivesearch-api/docs/categories.md

-# ACL
+# Category

-ACLs can be used to control access to data and APIs in Arc.
-Along with Elasticsearch APIs, ACLs cover the APIs provided by Arc itself to allow fine-grained control over the API consumption.
-For Elasticsearch, ACLs broadly resembles to the API [classification](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) that Elasticsearch provides such as **Document APIs**, **Search APIs**, **Indices APIs** and so on.
-For Arc, ACLs resembles to the additional APIs on top of Elasticsearch APIs, such as analytics and book keeping.
-A combination of ACLs determine the APIs a user or permission can access.
-The list of ACLs currently supported are as follows:
+Categories can be used to control access to data and APIs in Arc.
+Along with Elasticsearch APIs, Categories cover the APIs provided by Arc itself to allow fine-grained control over the API consumption.
+For Elasticsearch, Categories broadly resembles to the API [classification](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) that Elasticsearch provides such as **Document APIs**, **Search APIs**, **Indices APIs** and so on.
+For Arc, Categories resembles to the additional APIs on top of Elasticsearch APIs, such as analytics and book keeping.
+A combination of Categories determine the APIs a user or permission can access.
+The list of Categories currently supported are as follows:

 - `Docs`: allows access to Elasticsearch's [**Document APIs**](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs.html).
 - `Search`: allows access to Elasticsearch's [**Search APIs**](https://www.elastic.co/guide/en/elasticsearch/reference/current/search.html)